AnushKarampuri00/AppliedBioinfo/week04/README.md

 **Visualise it in IGV along with the genome file**

-![CDS coverage on chromosome 11](images/intragenic_spaces.png) Figure 1: CDS coverage estimate on chromosome 11 135Mb lenght.
+![CDS coverage on chromosome 11](images/intragenic_spaces.png) Figure 2: CDS coverage estimate on chromosome 11 135Mb lemgth.

 * **Note:** In the 135 Mb stretch of chromosome 11 (NC_000011.10:1–135,086,622), I observed that roughly 60 Mb consists of empty space with no coding sequences.
 The remaining portion contains genes, introns, and regulatory elements, but only a small fraction represents actual coding sequences.
 This shows that coding regions are sparsely distributed, and a large part of the genome is made up of intergenic and non-coding DNA.